jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 that it manages.
 The US National Library of Medicine has developed some permanence ratings that may be of interest here.

-There is also information available about CDL `Identifier Conventions`_.
+As before, there is also information available about `Identifier Conventions`_.

 //END//